-William BurgessWilliam Burgess was issued a license in the years 1854 to 1857
+William BurgessWilliam Burgess was issued a licence in the years 1854 to 1857

-John BellamyJohn Bellamy was issued a license in 1857
+John BellamyJohn Bellamy was issued a licence in 1857

-James WoodhamJames Woodham held the license in 1858
+James WoodhamJames Woodham held the licence in 1858

 Michael RohanMichael Rohan was publican at the George and Dragon in the 1890's.

+Notes and Links1).
 In February 1890 Edmund Barton the future Prime Minister of Australia dined at the George and Dragon while on a tour of Maitland.